 ANS: Error: Semicolon after the right parenthesis of the condition in the if statement.
 Correction: Remove the semicolon after the right parenthesis.
-[Note: The result of this error is that the output statement will be executed whether or not the condition in the if statement is true.]
-The semicolon after the right parenthesis is a null (or empty) statement-a statement that does nothing.
-We'll learn more about the null statement in the next chapter.
+[Note: The result of this error is that the output statement executes whether or not the condition in the if statement is true.]
+The semicolon after the right parenthesis is a null (or empty) statement that does nothing.
+We'll learn more about the null statement in Chapter 4.